NovaSquirrel/ft2pently/README.md

 * Qxy - play note for one row then slur up Y semitones
 * Rxy - play note for one row then slur down Y semitones

+Things to keep in mind:
+* The default duty for square channels is 50%, not 12.5%
+* An instrument's envelope will only last as long as the volume envelope

 -----

 Meta information is sent to the converter via comments: